GovReady/CommonMark-py-Extensions/README.md

 This library is tightly linked to the CommonMark-py internals and has been tested only with `CommonMark==0.7.4`.

+NOTE: This project is a work-in-progress.
+It is closely compatible with GitHub Flavored Markdown but deviates a bit in edge cases and block-end rules.

 Usage is similar to the upstream library:

 ```python